Animal lovers worldwide have both great opportunity and great responsibility to vote with their dollars and voices when

 I recently visited such a sanctuary, Wildlife West, located just outside of Albuquerque, New Mexico.

 Run by volunteers, they receive no funding whatsoever, and rely on visitors and donations.

 It’s a beautiful park-like setting, where you can walk along pathways and see (and sometimes interact with) the animals, who are living in safe and natural enclosures, including large fields where they can run to their hearts content.

 Wildlife West cares for local wildlife in need of a forever home.
 Some have been hit by cars, trapped, or even raised as pets.
 Each has their own story.

-Many of their residents have been imprinted by humans (too familiar with humans), and therefore can’t safely live in the wild.
+Most of their residents have been imprinted by humans (have become too familiar with humans), and therefore can’t safely live in the wild.
 All the animals are non-releasable.

 Many species call this preserve home: prairie dogs, foxes, coyotes, wolves, deer, elk, pronghorn, a bobcat, black bear, raccoon, porcupine, hawk, vulture & more.

 The volunteers are remarkably knowledgable, kind and caring.
 They spend hours daily playing with one of the coyotes that was raised as a dog, and likes to sit, roll over and get tummy rubs.
 They also provide great public educational opportunities and host local events and festivals to raise awareness and funding for the preserve.